 - The International Law Commission has the specific mandate, established in the UN Charter, of developing and codifying international law, including in areas pertinent to human rights protection.
 The Commission is composed of 34 individual members who serve five-year terms.

-- The Economic and Social Council (ECOSOC) coordinates the work of the UN specialized agencies, with regard to economic and social themes, as well as engaging in its own promotion and protection activities, and formulating policy recommendations within the UN system.
+- The Economic and Social Council (ECOSOC) coordinates the work of the UN specialized agencies with regard to economic and social themes, engages in its own promotion and protection activities, and formulates policy recommendations within the UN system.